austinmoody/go-oura/README.md

 ## What's Missing

 - OAuth2 Authentication &rarr; So far go_oura requires a personal token to authenticate against the Oura Ring API.
 OAuth2 protocol may be added in the future.
-However as of now this is geared towards personal usage, and not for creating an Oura registered application.
+However, as of now this is geared towards personal usage, and not for creating an Oura registered application.
 - [Webhooks](https://cloud.ouraring.com/v2/docs#tag/Webhook-Subscription-Routes) &rarr; Would be used mainly for an Oura registered application.
 At this time has not been implemented.

 ## Install